Toronto Transit Commission bus system: 19th and 20th centuries

 In 1982, the TTC acquired 12 articulated buses, the articulated version of the GM New Look bus.
 The Province of Ontario sponsored the buses as a trial.
 The bus had rear-wheel drive whereby the trailer section pushes the rest of the bus.
 The TTC sold all 12 of these buses to Mississauga in 1987, and chose the Orion Ikarus articulated bus.

 In 1987, the TTC acquired 90 Orion Ikarus articulated buses; Ikarus manufactured the components in Budapest, Hungary and Orion Bus Industries assembled them in its Mississauga plant.
 The buses had mid-section wheel drive whereby the front section of the bus pulled the trailer section.
-Poor welding led to corrosion problems, and the TTC retired 50 of the buses by 1999.
+Poor welding led to corrosion problems, and the TTC retired 50 of the buses by 1999, while others were sold to OC Transpo in Ottawa.
 The last Orion Ikarus bus ran in June 2003.

 In 1987, the TTC implemented the Blue Night Network, an expansion of its overnight services using buses and streetcars.
 The following year, the TTC took over Wheel-Trans services.
 The TTC sold Gray Coach Lines to the Scotland-based Stagecoach Group in 1990, while also introducing "community buses", providing minibus service in a few residential neighbourhoods.

 In 1989, the TTC began using buses fuelled by compressed natural gas (CNG).
 Supported by subsidies from senior governments, the TTC used CNG buses to replace its trolley bus fleet.
 CNG buses were serviced at the Wilson Yard which had a special CNG fueling station.
 Because of safety concerns about CNG fuel tanks on the bus roof and low overhead clearances, these buses were banned from interior terminals.
 Also, the savings of using natural gas over diesel fuel was not as great as expected.
 The TTC converted some CNG buses to diesel.

 Accessibility expanded to regular buses in 1996 with the use of lift-equipped buses.
 This was further improvised two years later when low-floor buses were added to the fleet.